 4. He earns money every time you watch Seinfeld

-Bannon and his right-wing populist "Breitbart News" may rail against so-called liberal Hollywood, but he also profits from it - specifically, with every airing of "Seinfeld."
-Bannon owns a stake in the famous sitcom from the 1990safter negotiating the sale of its production company to Ted Turner.
+Bannon may rail against so-called liberal Hollywood, but he also profits from it - specifically, with every airing of "Seinfeld."
+Bannon owns a stake in the famous sitcom from the 1990s after negotiating the sale of its production company to Ted Turner.
 Jason Alexander, the actor who played Seinfeld's neurotic George Costanza, called it "sad" on Twitter.

 This was all before Bannon's turn to the right with Breitbart.
 By that point in his career, he had already earned millions in the 1980s as an investment banker for Goldman Sachs.
-It is another talent Bannon has in common with his boss: making deals that largely enrich himself.
+It is another talent Bannon seemingly had in common with his former boss: making deals that largely enrich himself.